Important Updates to Cybersecurity Software

 C:\Program Files\PowerTech\Exit Point Manager\manuals

-On the Choose a Destination IBM i panel:
+On the Choose a Destination IBM i screen:

 Select or enter the IBM i where you want to load Exit Point Manager.